Anderson Powerpole for Amateur Radio

 Among the earliest information is this informational bulletin put out by the California Office of Emergency Services.

 In April 2000, the ARRL commissioned a team of amateur radio operators to put together educational material for amateur radio operators providing communications during times of emergencies.
 Dan Miller, K3UFG was selected at ARRL HQ staff to interface and oversee the development of the material with Pat Lambert, W0IPL leading the team of 12 members in compiling the material.
-Correspondance was handled via emails due to the geographic distribution and time zones involved.
+Correspondence was handled via emails due to the geographic distribution and time zones involved.
 The ARRL ARECC program development phase continued as the team contributed write-ups for the outline and course content, submitting the materials to Pat.
 A course outline was developed.
 It became apparent that the breadth of the material would span more than one course offering and that it wound up being broken out into three levels.
 We divided out the sections for writing.
 Pat wrote about 40% of the materials, and I wrote about 40%.

 Pat took the Level 1 section that included the power connector.
 When the topic of which connector should be selected, I offered the Anderson Powerpole due to its merits and proven track record in California.
 Pat obtained a sample, worked with it, and was equally convinced of the robustness of the connector.